EARLY YEARS FOUNDATION STAGE

 We consider ourselves partners in your child’s learning.
 The activities that you do with your child at home are important in supporting their learning and development, and have a really long lasting effect on your child’s learning as they progress through school.
 For example, talking, listening, reading, singing nursery rhymes, cooking and baking or playing outside with them.

 Continuous Provision in Early Years

-The pictures below show some examples of children directing their own learning through continuous provision.
 Our Early Years children are provided with large chunks of child initiated learning throughout the day.
 This allows them to use what they know in ways that interest them.
 The role of the adults in this time is to support and question the children; making observations and pushing the learning on further.
 Our children have the opportunity to free flow between the classrooms and the large outside area.
 We provide these opportunities whatever the weather as we understand that children benefit from outside learning in the sun, rain, hail and snow.
 There is a focus on the Prime Areas of learning as these are the building blocks for all future learning.
-As well as this reading and writing are promoted throughout all areas of provision.
+As well as this, reading and writing are promoted throughout all areas of provision.
 This ensures that the children's learning is purposeful and interests them.

 Early Years Classrooms

 Both of our Early Years classrooms and been planned and resourced from Early Excellence.
 Our classrooms provide ample opportunity to investigate and problem solve during play.